End of globalisation post-COVID-19 – and the rise of self-sufficient cities

 “During the past 7 years or so, especially large businesses have started wondering if the optimisation of cost through global supply chains is always the best choice or whether it would actually make more sense to bring production closer to the buyer to make it quicker and more secure,” Aleksi Neuvonen describes.

-He also adds that global trade never really took off in many fields such as expert services, probably in part due to differences in standards and legislation.
+He also notes that global trade has never really taken off in many fields, such as expert services, which is likely due in part to differences in standards and legislation.

 Global recession and slowbalisation seem like certain things, now, with the way the pandemic has exposed the vulnerability of national and global supply chains.